daweim0/proxy-simulation/README.md

     terraform apply -auto-approve
     ```

+    > [!NOTE]
-    Note: terraform apply will take approximately 20 minutes to spawn all resources
+    > `terraform apply` will take approximately 20 minutes to spawn all resources
+    > If you want to use this Terraform template in your e2e test pipeline, add a script task in the last step of the pipeline job that runs `terraform destroy -auto-approve` to clean up all transient resources.

 ## Testing different permutations of proxy